Virtual Visits from The Field

 36 students or more - $250

 Virtual Visits is streamed live via video conferencing.
 Participating classrooms need a high speed Internet connection.
-Classrooms are encouraged to run off of a wired, not wireless connection.
-Classrooms equipped with a webcam can use the web cam to video chat with the scientist.
-Please see the technology guide at the end of this page.
+Classrooms are encouraged to run off of a wired connection.

 A note regarding squirrel specimens